vishalbalaji/trpc-svelte-query-adapter/README.md

 * This wrapper only supports `tRPC v10` onwards and is intended to be used only with `trpc-sveltekit`.
 * It is super early in development and has a lot of feature parity when compared to `@trpc/react-query`.
-* This package is currently not hosted on `npm`.
-If you want to test this library, you would need to clone it locally and `npm link` to it.
 * This project was made purely for fun and is in no way is linked to the actual development of `tRPC` or `svelte-query`.
 I fully expect this project to be dead whenever `tRPC` comes up with its official wrapper.